Princes Group: History

+Headquarters

+Princes Group has its headquarters at the Royal Liver Building in Liverpool.
+It has been based in the Liverpool landmark since 1982, with approximately 400 staff based there.
+Originally Princes Group was a tenant in the building, along with other companies.
+In July 2025 Princes Group announced that it had bought the Royal Liver Building outright in a £60 million deal.
+The company said that it would expand the use of the building to include external events, while maintaining existing arrangements with the other tenants for the time being.

 Operations

 Princes' customers include major supermarkets, convenience stores, foodservice operators, wholesale suppliers and other food manufacturers.
 Its brands and products span over 20 different categories including fish, meat, fruit, vegetables, soups, pastes, pasta, cooking sauces, edible oils and a broad range of soft drinks sectors.

 Owned and operated brands

 Brands (*= licensed brands) which Princes manufacture and produce include: